Is Depression Contagious?

 Major Depressive Disorder (MDD) is a mood disorder that is known for causing persistent sadness, a loss of interest in pleasurable activities, rumination and negative thought cycles, and a range of other emotional and physical symptoms.
 Symptoms of depression can affect your daily routine, relationships, and overall quality of life.
 Depression can be caused by a combination of stressors, life events, genetic predispositions, and co-occurring disorders.

 Individuals who find themselves struggling with helplessness, hopelessness and isolation often benefit from comprehensive mental health treatment.
-A Mission For Michael has multiple behavioral health centers that offer whole-person care located in California, Washington, and Virginia.
+A Mission For Michael has multiple behavioral health centers that offer whole-person care located in California, Minnesota, and Virginia.
 Our treatment programs blend the use of traditional and holistic treatment methods to provide optimal care for those struggling with major depression.

 We provide treatment for a range of mental health disorders, including dual diagnosis conditions.
 Your treatment journey will begin with a comprehensive depressive assessment so that we can understand the full scope of your depression symptoms.
 From there, we can review your depression treatment options and help you get the care you need.
 Continue reading for more information regarding the causes of depression, and how treatment can help you overcome depression.

-Find out about our free assessments and admissions process
+Find out about our free depression assessment & admissions process

 We accept most major insurance providers and can check your coverage levels for you.